-The course is a contracting course for international researchers, lecturers and doctoral students at Uppsala University.
+The course is offered as contract education for international researchers, lecturers and doctoral students at Uppsala University.

 Upon completing the course, international researchers, lecturers and doctoral students with foreign education backgrounds and native languages other than the Scandinavian languages and Finnish will have acquired basic skills in the Swedish language and some knowledge about Swedish culture and society.

 Part 1.
 Reading Comprehension and Writing Proficiency (4.5 credits) After completing the course, students will:

 be able to demonstrate knowledge of and apply to some extent the rules of Swedish language structure

 have a vocabulary of everyday words and phrases

 be able to read and comprehend textbooks, short news items and articles of various types as well as easy fiction

 be able to explain in a simple manner their own opinions and experiences in writing